 Description

-Introduction to the techniques for developing games and real-time graphics applications with a modern API.
+Introduction to the techniques and underpinning mathematics for developing games and real-time graphics applications with a moderm API.

 Aims

-The aim of this module is to provide the student with: the ability to design, develop and critically games and interactive 3D graphics applications.
+The aim of this module is to provide the student with: the ability to design, develop and critically evaluate interactive 3D graphical scences based on an understanding of the mathematics.

 Learning Outcomes